CurlyFire/ctf-sandbox/README.md

 - Clone the repository
 - Open the cloned folder
 - Reopen the folder inside a devcontainer (Visual Studio's Dev container extension should detect the devcontainer configuration)
 - Everything needed to build and run is configured inside the devcontainer with docker compose.
-Just press F5 and the debug task will start the application.
+Just press F5 and the debug task will start the application
+- If you wish to work on pipelines locally, make sure to run dev-scripts/authenticate.ps1, as this will authenticate you to gcloud and github

 ## Local system shutdown
 - Close Visual Studio code